 PAMC (Polar and Alpine Microbial Collection)

-As a culture collection dedicated to polar and alpine microorganisms, PAMC holds approximately 6,500 strains originated from Arctic, Antarctic, and alpine areas.
-PAMC provides biological materials as well as information.
+The collection is dedicated to polar and alpine microorganisms, PAMC retains approximately 6,500 strains originating from the Arctic, Antarctic, and alpine areas.
+PAMC provides information as well as biological materials.
 The search tools of PAMC are based on keywords such as taxonomy, geographical origin, habitat and physiological characteristics.
-PAMC will support the scientists who have had no opportunity to visit polar and alpine areas by providing biological research resources.
-In addition, PAMC will contribute to the development in the extreme life sciences.
+PAMC provides support to scientists that lack the opportunity to visit the polar and alpine areas via biological research resources.
+In addition, PAMC endeavors in contributing to the development in the extreme life sciences.

 Mission of PAMC

 - Procurement of various polar and alpine microorganisms from diverse habitats and geographical locations